Heckler & Koch GMG

 The GMG (Granatmaschinengewehr or "grenade machine gun") is an automatic grenade launcher developed by Heckler & Koch for the German Army.
 It is also often referred to as GMW or GraMaWa (Granatmaschinenwaffe).

 Design details

 The GMG fires 40 mm grenades at a rate of about 340 rounds per minute.
 It is belt-fed, and can be loaded from either side, making it easy to mount on most platforms.
-With a variety of day and night sights available, the GMG can be used for most medium range infantry support situations.
+With a variety of day and night sights available, the GMG can be used for most medium-range infantry support situations.

-The weapon is 1.09 m long and has a 415 mm rifled barrel; the ammunition box has dimensions of 470 × 160 × 250 mm.
+The weapon is 109 cm long and has a 415 mm rifled barrel and a 470 × 160 × 250 mm ammunition box.
 The gun cycles on a recoil-operated blow-back basis.
 It weighs 29 kg; the tripod is an additional 11 kg.

 Testing and operation

-The HK GMG was tested in the Yuma desert in Arizona in 1997 in order to compete for future United States contracts.
+The HK GMG was tested in the Yuma desert in Arizona in 1997 to be able to compete for United States contracts.